 - The: matte lilac

 - Believing: matte red-pink

 - The Renaissance: matte mid-grey

-The shadows swatched beautifully with just one swipe and the shimmers were a lot more intense when applied using a wet brush (you can use Fix+ or a similar product to dampen your brush).
+The shadows swatched nicely with just one swipe and the shimmers were a lot more intense when applied using a wet brush (you can use Fix+ or a similar product to dampen your brush).
 There were a couple of matte shadows that needed a couple of swipes instead of just one, but that’s often the case with mattes anyway.
-I love the warmness (I know, I keep repeating myself) and the golden-pink shimmers the most from the palette and I feel like I could create so many looks with every single shade.
+I love the warmth (I know, I keep repeating myself) and the golden-pink shimmers the most from the palette and I feel like I could create so many looks with every single shade.
 It’s stunning.